 Owning Mahowny (2003)

 Dan Mahowny is Hoffman flexing his best, most subtle desperation.
-As a trusted bank manager based in Toronto, Mahowny is a guy who’s good at his job, clocking those hours and getting it done, but, unbeknownst to his employer, is skimming money from the bank to fulfill is gambling addiction.
+As a trusted bank manager based in Toronto, Mahowny is a guy who’s good at his job, but, unbeknownst to his employer, is skimming money from the bank to fulfill his gambling addiction.

-Every weekend, Mahowny leaves Toronto a slightly miserable bank manager, and arrives in Atlantic City a god, treated like royalty by his favorite hotel staff.
+Every weekend, Mahowny leaves Toronto a slightly miserable bank manager, and arrives in Atlantic City a god, treated like royalty by the staff of his favorite hotel.
 Now, a film like this could stick to formula and become a thriller of paranoia.
-Will Mahowny pay the bank back before they discover his scheme?!
+Will Mahowny pay the bank back before they discover his scheme?
 But the movie, and Hoffman’s performance, is too wise for that.